ekmartinez/binary_converter/README.md

 Python 3.10.8

-Written in Python 3.10.8 and tested on Linux, Windows users should be able to run it.
+Written in Python 3.10.8 and tested on Linux.